 BRIDGE Program

-The overall aim of the BRIDGE Program is to make graduate social work education more accessible, thereby increasing the number of professionally trained social workers from underserved culturally and linguistically diverse newcomer populations.
-This innovative program provides a transitional “bridge” for these communities to learn about academic communities where social work is taught at the graduate level.
+The overall goal of the BRIDGE Program is to make graduate social work education more accessible, thereby increasing the number of professionally trained social workers from underserved culturally and linguistically diverse newcomer populations.
+This innovative program provides a transitional “bridge” for these communities to learn about the academic environment for social work education at the graduate level.

-The BRIDGE Program started as the Refugees and Immigrants Training Program (RITIP) in the 1990s.
-Today, the BRIDGE Program has trained hundreds of diverse groups of students for leadership positions in agencies serving underserved groups, including refugee and immigrant communities across the US.
+The BRIDGE Program started as a unique training program in the 1990s and has evolved into today’s program, which has trained hundreds of diverse groups of students for leadership positions in agencies serving underserved groups across the US.

 Application & Admission